Vexed01/Vex-Cogs/docs/system.rst

 **Description**

-View logged in users.
+Get information about logged in users.

-This will show the user name, what terminal it's logged in at, and when they logged in.
+This will show the user name, what terminal they're logged in at, and when they logged in.

 Platforms: Windows, Linux, Mac OS